The East Kellogg improvements are comprised of two projects.

 The projects represent a partnership between the City of Wichita, Kansas Department of Transportation (KDOT) and the Kansas Turnpike Authority (KTA).
 The three agencies have worked together on several projects.
 Engineers for each organization have experience in budgeting and tracking expenses for large transportation projects.

 The Kellogg and Webb project is managed by the City of Wichita.
 The Greenwich to K-96 project is managed by the KTA.

 The Webb project construction started in the summer of 2015 and should take about four years, with anticipated completion in late 2019.
 The Greenwich to K-96 project construction started in fall 2016 and should take about five years, with anticipated completion in late 2021.

 The new interchange will use electronic toll collection methods used on the Kansas Turnpike (i.e. K-TAG and PIKEPASS) and other tolling technologies that are still being vetted.
 KTA recommends anyone using this interchange should get a K-TAG to facilitate payment of their tolls and save money.

-As part of the Kellogg, Greenwich to K-96 Project, new ramps will provide direct connections from EB Kellogg to NB and SB Turnpike and from SB Turnpike to WB Kellogg.
+As part of the Greenwich to K-96 project, new ramps will provide direct connections from EB Kellogg to NB and SB KTA/I-35, and from SB KTA/I-35 to WB Kellogg.
 See an illustration of the proposed ramps here.

 For the Kellogg, Greenwich to K-96 Project, the three agencies have partnered together with the KTA managing and bidding the project.
 The City and KTA are both experienced in partnering with KDOT on projects.
 The engineers for each organization have experience in breaking out costs to attribute the correct expenses to the appropriate partner.
 Similarly, those same engineers understand why the traveling public is concerned about which entity pays for which roads.